 There is good reason the Lighthouse trail is such a popular one at Palo Duro Canyon State Park.
 With its multi-use trail, relatively short length, general flatness (until the final uphill scramble!), and great payoff at the top, it’s a wonderful hike.

 Of course, it’s best enjoyed in perfect weather like ours, but if you do visit in the summer, make sure to bring plenty of water, food and sunscreen.

-To enter Palo Duro Canyon State Park, the day admission rate is $5.
+To enter Palo Duro Canyon State Park, there is a day admission rate.
 Campsites are also available.

 Have you hiked in Palo Duro Canyon State Park?
 Do you have a favorite geological formation you discovered while hiking?
 Let me know in the comments.

 - Week 2 in Albuquerque: Southwestern Art, Tent Rocks and Vintage Style

 - A Photographic Journey through Big Bend National Park